jshodd/blog/content/project/senior-capstone.md

 math = false

 +++
 My senior capstone project at westminster is a full penetration test of the college unix lab, due to the sensitive matter of the data found, the information published here will be restricted.
 The scope of this project is currently focused on the lab's network, and not on the college's network as a whole.
 This means that I will be focusing on the virtual lan on which the linux lab resides.
 This project has given me the opportunity to take a look at a variaty of services and systems and test for vulnerabilities.
-I will update the list below as I use different techniques and test different aspects of the lab.
+I will update the list below as I use different techniques and test different aspects of the lab in more detail when the project has been finished.

+## Recent Finds:

-## Man in the Middle
+### Man in the Middle Attack

-The first thing that my adviser and I wanted to look at is what an attacker could pick up by intercepting packets sent to and from a machine.
+* Using Ettercap, I was able to intercept LDAP packets going to and from a machine which containted both the username and password for that user when they logged on.
+This was due to a misconfiguration of ldap and the program defaulted to plain text.

 **This project is still in progress! check back later for new updates!